balveerkumar8299/myShare/README.md

 # myShare
-Simple file sharing web app with using backend framwork.
+Rest api using Node, Express, Mongo.
+We will build rest api for a simple file sharing app.

 In this project we will build APIs for a file sharing app using Node Js, Express Js and Mongo DB.